Hesperian Health Guides

 For a wound more than 24 hours old, or a wound that is very likely to be infected with tetanus

-Also give an antibiotic such as metronidazole OR penicillin G.
+Also give an antibiotic such as metronidazole.
+For newborns with tetanus, give benzathine benzylpenicillin.